YuriyTretyakov/Mockus/README.md

 In order you want to mock your dependencies for integration testing purpose you can use this stuff.

 It consist of:
-  backedn part distributed as a docker container: ```docker pull yuriitretiakov/mockus``` and client part that is distributed as nuget package
+  - backend part distributed as a docker container.
+Use `docker pull yuriitretiakov/mockus` and start container.
+  - client part that is distributed as nuget package (not published yet)

 ## Usage